 - With all of the demographic changes in print readership, the book publishing industry has weathered the challenge, in part through the publication of more specialized titles in shorter print runs, in part through increased publication of “non-books” (novelty titles) and in part through improved distribution, including via the web.

 - Despite some modestly positive trends, the underlying basis for a successful future for the book publishing industry is rapidly being eroded.
 As reported below, reading rates are dropping, and average annual household spending on books dropped 14% between 1985 and 2005, adjusted for inflation.

-- On the other hand, ebooks are a thriving part the industry, both substituting for and augmenting print sales.
+- Audiobooks are a thriving part the industry, both substituting for and augmenting print sales.
 Ebook sales leveled out in the 15-25% range for most publishers, and represent an important, profitable market.